KuI3uS/PAMO_PJAIDMOBILE/README.md

 | Dagmara Gibas       | [ANDROID] Szczegóły zgłoszenia                                   |
 | Karol Spica         | [ANDROID] Dodanie odczytywanie QR kodu w aplikacji mobilnej      |
 ------------------------------------------------------------------------------------------
+## Short Description of the Application

+PJAID Mobile is a mobile application for reporting and managing technical failures in industrial equipment, mainly targeted at technicians and maintenance personnel.
+The key features include:
+-	Submitting reports via a dedicated form
+-	Describing the issue, setting the status, and adding a location (via GPS or manually)
+-	Viewing a user-specific list of reported issues
+-	Editing and updating ticket details
+-	Google Maps integration for location display
+-   QR code scanning for identifying equipment

 # Instrukcja korzystania z Gita